AdobeDocs/experience-manager-65.en/help/communities/enablement-create-site.md

 Ensure most checkboxes are deselected for [User Management](/help/communities/sites-console.md#user-management) :

-* do NOT allow site visitors to self-register
+* Do NOT allow site visitors to self-register
-* do NOT allow anonymous site visitors to view the site
+* Do NOT allow anonymous site visitors to view the site
-* optional whether or not to allow messaging among community members
+* Optional whether or not to allow messaging among community members
-* do NOT allow login with Facebook
+* Do NOT allow login with Facebook
-* do NOT allow login with Twitter
+* Do NOT allow login with Twitter

 ![chlimage_1-3](assets/chlimage_1-3.png)